Japanese Traditional Holiday, Hina Matsuri (ひな祭り) 🎎 Japan's Girls' Day Celebration

-- The tiered platform or stand for hina dolls is called "Hina dan" (ひな壇).
-It is normally a five to seven-tiered stand and each stand is decorated differently depending on the place/household in the sense that some include Japanese folding screens, realistic futon mattresses, lanterns, tea sets, etc.
+- The tiered platform or stand for the hina dolls is called "Hina dan" (ひな壇).
+It is normally a five to seven-tiered red carpet stand and each stand is decorated differently depending on the place/household in the sense that some include Japanese folding screens, realistic futon mattresses, lanterns, tea sets, etc.

 Tomisaki Shrine is just a short walk from Katsuura Station (勝浦駅) on the Sotobo Line (外房線).

 It's about a 2 1/2 hour train ride from Tokyo Station, and there are two different ways of getting there.

 ❶Take the JR Sobu Line Rapid (総武線快速) from Tokyo Station to Chiba Station (千葉駅) and change to the Sotobu Line to Katsuura Station.

 ❷Take the JR Keiyo Line Rapid (JR総武線快速) from Tokyo Station to Soga Station (蘇我駅) and change to the Sotobu Line to Katsuura Station.

 Japan's hina dolls are something that truly shows off the beauty of Japanese craftsmanship.
 The dolls are normally quite expensive, but we can see why one would want to keep such beautiful things in their houses.
 It's a shame that they are only brought out for this specific occasion.
 One of these days we hope to get some of our own.

 Be sure to look at JAPANKURU

 Or add us on Instagram